spc476/a09/README.txt

 		End a unit test; ignored by other backends.

+	.FLOAT float-expr [, float-expr ... ]

+		Format a floating point number.
+For all backends except for the rsdos one, this will format a 32-bit IEEE-754 floating point number, which can be used with the MC6839.
+For the rsdos backend, this will generate the Color Basic floating point format (40 bits).
+There may be some differences with a value generated from Color Basic itself, but may be "close enough" to be useful.

+		There currently is no way to force the Color Basic format for the test backend.

+	.FLOATD float-expr [, float-expr ... ]

+		Format a floating point number.
+For all backends except for the rsdos one, this will format a 64-bit IEEE-754 floating point number, which can be used with the MC6839.
+For the rsdos backend, this will generate the Color Basic unpacked floating point format (48 bits).
+There may be some differences with a vlaue generated from Color Basic itself, but may be "close enough" to be useful.

+		There current is no way to force the Color Basic format for the test backend.

 	.NOTEST

 		All text up to a .ENDTST directive is ignored.
 This is